tamaroning/wanco/README.md

 ### Compile and assemble only

 If you do not want to link the object files, specify the `-c` option.
-LLVM assembly file (`.ll`) will also be generated.
+LLVM assembly file (`.ll`) will be generated.

 ```
-$ wanco examples/hello.wat -c -o hello.o
+$ wanco examples/hello.wat -c -o hello.ll
 ```

-After that, you can link it with the runtime library together by using C++ compiler.
+After that, you can link it with the runtime library together by using clang

 ```
-$ c++ -no-pie hello.o /usr/local/lib/libwanco_rt.a /usr/local/lib/libwanco_wasi.a -o hello
+$ clang -flto -no-pie hello.ll /usr/local/lib/libwanco_rt.a /usr/local/lib/libwanco_wasi.a -o hello
 ```

 ## Test